 - Leave plenty of time to get here.
 Check-in services usually open about 4 hours before departure for long haul flights and about 2 hours before departure for short haul flights, but it is best to check with your airline for specific timings.

-- Double check all your travel documents, flight details, and ticket information before leaving the house.
-It sounds silly, but people have been known to turn up at the wrong airport, on the wrong day, with the wrong name on their ticket, or their partner’s passport instead of their own
+- Double-check all your travel documents, flight details, and ticket information before leaving the house.
+It sounds silly, but people have been known to turn up at the wrong airport, on a wrong day, with the wrong name on their ticket, or their partner’s passport instead of their own

 - Our postcode is B26 3QJ.

 - Get driving directions here.